 A Subtle and Efficient Way to Announce to the World

 You won’t need to take out ads in bar association publications.
-Or send out drab postcards or fliers announcing the change.
+Or send postcards or fliers announcing the change.
 Or send a blast promotional email that provides no value to its recipients.

 For the same cost you already incur (in time, money, or both) when you write blog posts and articles, you will be able to subtly tell the world about the direction your practice is going.
 The valuable insights you will consistently provide in your blog posts and articles about your changing practice area are more likely to be consumed, absorbed, and remembered by your target audience than ads or sales materials.